lgatto/lgatto.github.io/_pages/cbio-who.md

 ## Alumni

 - [**Theo Killian**](https://github.com/tfkillian) was a
-  bioinformatician and research programmer in the group.
+  bioinformatician and research programmer in the CBIO group at the de Duve Institute.
 Theo developes and maintains the [depmap](http://bioconductor.org/packages/release/data/experiment/html/depmap.html) package.